hairstoa/smallsh/README.txt

-Adriane Hairston
-July 29, 2021
-Assignment 3: smallsh
 Instructions

 1) Compile
-Navigate to the directory "hairstoa_program3" and enter it.
+Download the files and enter the repository that contains them.
 Then enter the following into the command line(without quotations):

     "make"